NiryoRobotics/roscon-2025/src/hg_biermann_report.md

 The speed parameter describes the percentage of the conveyor belt max speed.
 I decided to set it by 60% by default because after some tests, I found that higher speeds were not stable enough for the robot to pick and place the vials.

 The `sensor_index` parameter is used to get the index of the digital input that is used to detect the presence of a vial.
 I decided to set it to 4 by default because the IR sensor is the fourth digital input of the robot by default.
-Neverthless, it is set as a parameter to be able to use another sensor if needed in a future implementation.
+Nevertheless, it is set as a parameter to be able to use another sensor if needed in a future implementation.

 The topic, services and actions names are also set as parameters in order to be able to change it if the niryo's API changes in the future.
 The default values are the ones used in the Niryo Ned3 Pro robot as today.